Baten Kaitos: Eternal Wings and the Lost Ocean: Plot

 Kalas, in his travels to avenge the death of his grandfather and brother, joins Xelha, a good-willed but naive traveler.
 Together, they inadvertently release the first of the "End Magnus", which is quickly seized by members of the Alfard Empire, a hostile nation on one of the islands.
-The two chase after them to the Empire's capital, stopping at Diadem along the way, where they meet and team up with Gibari, a fisherman, and Lyude, Diadem's ambassador to the Empire.
+The two chase after them to the Empire's capital, stopping at Diadem along the way, where they meet and team up with Gibari, a fisherman, and Lyude, the Empire's ambassador to the Diadem.
 Upon arrival, they learn there are five End Magnus in total, and the Empire wishes to locate all five of them, which together, will unseal the power of the evil god Malpercio.
 The party begins an unsuccessful effort to obtain the End Magus to keep them away from the Empire.
 One is found in Diadem, but is stolen from them immediately.
 They travel to Anuenue, where they team up with Savyna, an ex-mercenary from the Empire, but are stopped from obtaining an End Magnus by the Empire's emperor, Geldoblame.

 They travel to Mira, Kalas's home nation, where they meet Mizuti, a strange masked being who joins the group.
 A temporary arrest for being suspected of kidnapping Miran resident Lady Melodia causes them again to lose the only End Magnus they had obtained there.
 The group escapes to Alfard to stop Geldoblame, but in the confrontation, it is revealed that Kalas had secretly been working for Melodia all along to find the End Magnus and revive Malpercio for her benefit.
 Melodia takes control of the Empire from Geldoblame, and his former soldiers drive him to the depths of Alfard's Lava Caves.
 Kalas absorbs the power of the five End Magnus and falls under Malpercio's control.
 The other members are captured and imprisoned, though Xelha escapes and frees them.
 They travel to Wazn, an island covered in snow, where they learn that Xelha is its queen.
 She obtains the Ocean Mirror, which allows Xelha to restore Kalas's free will.
 Malpercio and Melodia refuge themselves into Cor Hydrae, an ancient fortress also unsealed by the five End Magnus.